xue1wu/xue1wu.github.io/_posts/2023-03-15-boboli-garden.md

 tags: [documentation,sample]
 image: boboli_garden.jpg
 ---
-After my journey to Florence, Italy, alongside my best friend, I painted this:
+I painted this one after my journey to Florence, Italy, alongside my best friend.

 A gentle breeze envelops you, caressing your garments and gently nudging you backward.
 Amidst the cracks in the floating wall of trees, the soft, sandy sunlight filters in, casting a tranquil ambiance.
 Though the temperature may not be warm, there lingers a soothing scent of blooming flora in the air.